Graun im Vinschgau: Coat-of-arms

 The escutcheon is party per fess, azure on the bottom and argent on the upper part, separated by a thin vert stripe.
 At the center is shown a gray bell tower, with three windows and an azure point, representing the church bell tower still visible in the lake after the construction of the dam.
 The emblem was granted in 1967.

 Society

 Linguistic distribution

-According to the 2011 census, 97.34% of the population speak German and 2.66% Italian as first language, a ratio that had hardly moved since the 2001 census.
+According to the 2024 census, 97.35% of the population speak German, 2.60% Italian and 0.04% Ladin as first language.

 Demographic evolution

 Transportation

 The municipality is served by public bus.
 Destinations include Mals to the south; and Nauders, Austria; and Martina, Switzerland, to the north.

 In popular culture

 The supernatural drama television series Curon was primarily shot in the town and the surrounding locations.